Need to Have 'The Talk'? Top 20 Parent-Recommended Books for Boys and Girls of Every AgeJoslyn Gray

 Recently, my good friend Julie Miner, of the blog Rants From Mommyland, asked on her Facebook page for recommendations for books to help her have “the talk” with her daughter.
 Hundreds of suggestions poured in from parents from all over the country.

-We’ve sorted the books into categories — books that are written for both boys and girls, books written specifically for girls, and books intended for boys.
+We’ve labelled the books into those that are written for both boys and girls, books written specifically for girls, and books intended for boys.
 We’ve also included some books that are written just for parents to help you cope with all the awkward stammering.
 For your convenience, we’ve also included links for each book to Amazon.

 Some parents clearly weren’t aware of the age recommendations to begin with, but many just weren’t comfortable with the amount of information provided.
 It seems like it should go without saying, but what’s appropriate is going to vary with each kid.
 As a parent, you have to decide what’s going to help you answer your kid’s questions, what your child is ready for, and what you’re comfortable explaining.